ignacypolak1/ignacypolak1/README.md

 </div>

   ### :man_technologist: About me:
-  - An engineer interested in programming, data science, machine learning, and cybersecurity.
+  - An engineer interested in programming, data science, machine learning, and ethical hacking.
   - Maritime University of Szczecin student (Master's degree)

   ### ⌨️: Languages: